Barkha/Autonomous-AI-led-CSTR-process-improvement/Hands-on lab/HOL step-by-step - Autonomous Systems.md

 ```

-6. At this point, you should have inkling code that compiles (no errors) however, if you hit the train button, it should give you a warning, "CSTR" package not found.
+6. At this point, you should have inkling code that compiles (no errors) however, if you hit the train button, it should give you a warning, "placeholder" package not found.
 We will be adding the simulator in the next section.

 ![Train Brain.](media/3-1.png "Trian Brain 1")